traveltowith

 What is so special about Australian Open for with kids?

-2. AO Ballpark has inflatables, waterslides and shows.
+2. AO Ballpark offers inflatables, waterslides and live shows.

-4. Sensory Room offers a quiet break for children.
+4. Sensory Room provides a quiet break space for little ones.

 Recommended visit duration: 2-3 hours

-Why 2-3 hours visit duration is ideal for with kids: This time lets you catch a match, explore fan zones, and let kids play at the Ballpark without rushing.
+Why 2-3 hours visit duration is ideal for with kids: A 2-3 hour visit lets you catch a match, enjoy the Ballpark and explore fan zones without tiring the kids.

 (View Australian Open on Map)